Comberbach History, Family Crest & Coats of Arms

 Early History of the Comberbach family

-Another 199 words (14 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Comberbach History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Comberbach research.
+Another 100 words (7 lines of text) covering the years 1545, 1603, 1866, 1603 and 1633 are included under the topic Early Comberbach History in all our PDF Extended History products and printed products wherever possible.

 Comberbach Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Comberbach, Comberbirch, Commerback, Comeback, Comberback, Cumberbatch, Cumberback, Cumberpatch, Cumberbeach, Cumberbirch, Comberbirch, Comberpatch, Comberbeach and many more.